Democratic Party (Italy)

 Prominent Democrats include former leaders Walter Veltroni, Dario Franceschini, Nicola Zingaretti and Enrico Letta.
 Former members have included Giorgio Napolitano (President of Italy, 2006–2015), Sergio Mattarella (President of Italy, 2015–present), four Prime Ministers (Romano Prodi, Giuliano Amato, Massimo D'Alema and Renzi), three former leaders (Pier Luigi Bersani, Guglielmo Epifani and, again, Renzi), as well as David Sassoli (President of the European Parliament, 2019–2022), Francesco Rutelli, Pietro Grasso and Carlo Calenda.
+As of 2025, four regions (Emilia-Romagna, Tuscany, Apulia and Campania) have Democratic presidents, while in three more regions (Aosta Valley, Umbria and Sardinia) the PD is part of the governing coalition.

 History

 Background: The Olive Tree

-Following Tangentopoli scandals, the end of the so-called First Republic and the transformation of the Italian Communist Party (PCI) into the Democratic Party of the Left (PDS) in the early 1990s, a process aimed at uniting left-wing and centre-left forces into a single political entity was started.
+In the early 1990s, a process was started, aimed at uniting left-wing and centre-left forces into a single political entity.
+This followed the Tangentopoli corruption scandals, the end of the so-called First Republic and the transformation of the Italian Communist Party (PCI) into the Democratic Party of the Left (PDS).

 In 1995, Romano Prodi, a former minister of Industry on behalf of the left-wing faction of Christian Democracy (DC), entered politics and founded The Olive Tree (L'Ulivo), a centre-left coalition including the PDS, the Italian People's Party (PPI), the Federation of the Greens (FdV), Italian Renewal (RI), the Italian Socialists (SI) and Democratic Union (UD).
-The coalition in alliance with the Communist Refoundation Party (PRC) won the 1996 general election and Prodi became Prime Minister.
+The coalition in alliance with the Communist Refoundation Party (PRC) won the 1996 general election and Prodi became prime minister.

-In February 1998, the PDS merged with minor social-democratic parties (Labour Federation and Social Christians, among others) to become the Democrats of the Left (DS), while in March 2002 the PPI, RI and The Democrats (Prodi's own party, launched in 1999) became Democracy is Freedom – The Daisy (DL).
+In February 1998, the PDS merged with minor social democratic parties (Labour Federation and Social Christians, among others) to become the Democrats of the Left (DS), while in March 2002 the PPI, RI and The Democrats (Prodi's own party, launched in 1999) became Democracy is Freedom – The Daisy (DL).
 In the summer of 2003, Prodi suggested that centre-left forces should participate in the 2004 European Parliament election with a common list.
 Whereas the Union of Democrats for Europe (UDEUR) and the far-left parties refused, four parties accepted, namely the DS, DL, the Italian Democratic Socialists (SDI) and the European Republicans Movement (MRE).
 These launched a joint list named United in the Olive Tree which ran in the election and garnered 31.1% of the vote.
 The project was later abandoned in 2005 by the SDI.

 In the 2006 general election, the list obtained 31.3% of the vote for the Chamber of Deputies.